by Mrs Sutton, Created - September 2022

 Coming to school, being part of something bigger, and being involved and connected to others is positive for your mental health.

-N is for Ninety-six percent, 96%.
+N is for a New Approach

 O is for Organised.

 Being organised is a skill that we all struggle with sometimes.
 If children learn to organise themselves (from you), they are more likely to settle into a routine and be ready for school.
 My top organisation tip is to get everything ready the night before.
-Sometimes I forget, making the morning much more rushed and stressful!
+Sometimes, I forget, making the morning much more rushed and stressful!

 P is for Persistent Absence (PA) - and severe absence.